Glastonbury police arrest high school student accused of attributing Hitler quote to George Floyd in yearbook

 The case was referred to the police department.

-As a result of both investigations, 18-year-old Tryon Hollister, was arrested and charged with two counts of third-degree computer crimes.
+As a result of both investigations, 18-year-old Hollister Tryon, was arrested and charged with two counts of third-degree computer crimes.